keelancook/missions-center/cgcs-staff-information/hubspot/hubspot-introduction.md

 * Displays user information and tracks all contact with said user.
 *	Displays properties.
 *	Displays activity by said user on their profile.
 Can see when we last contacted them and what action they took.
-*	Can find notes, emails, calls, tasks and meetings for the specific contact.
+*	Can find notes, emails, calls, tasks, and meetings for the specific contact.
 *	You can filter contacts by properties and create views specific to you here.
 *	Normal views are my contacts and unassigned contacts.
-You can change and drags these views as well.
+You can change and drag these views as well.

 #### Creating a Contact
 [Click Here for Instructions](https://scribehow.com/shared/Create_new_contact_in_HubSpot_with_specific_details__fQtLbKcLQN-ji5C6pcXebQ)

 ### Properties
-*	The fields that we desire to collect data for such as first name, last name, email, etc.
+*	The fields that we desire to collect data for, such as first name, last name, email, etc.

 ### Companies
 *	Work similarly to contacts.